cytoscape/cytoscape-tutorials/README.md

 ***[example slide](https://cytoscape.github.io/cytoscape-tutorials/presentations/modules/template-b/index.html#/table)***

 ### Integration with CyBrowser and CyCommands
 CyBrowser allows for viewing any html page in Cytoscape.
 Together with [CyCommands](http://apps.cytoscape.org/apps/commandtool), this makes it possible to automate tutorial content with buttons and/or links.
-For example, if the tutorial describes how to load a network, a button to automatically load the network could be included.
+For example, if the tutorial describes how to load a network, a button to automatically load the network can be included.

-Since these tutorials can be viewed in any web browser, and not just CyBrowser, some code is necessary to hide automation in all browsers other than CyBrowser.
+Since these tutorials can be viewed in any web browser, and not just CyBrowser, but with a combination of javascript and css we can hide automation in all browsers other than CyBrowser.
 This is accomplished by enclosing the button code in a div, which in turn is controlled by javascript to hide it if the html is opened outside of CyBrowser.

-To include a button, add a div of vlass "cybrowser".
+To include a button, add a div of class "cybrowser".
 The example below adds a button that imports a specific network (galFiltered.sif), using the "network load url" CyCommand:

 ```
 <pre><code data-trim>